phoe-trash/value-semantics-utils/doc/EQV.md

 An equivalence predicate that acts similar to `EQUAL` or `EQUALP`.
 It is:

-* written to not overflow the stack,
+* capable of working with standard Common Lisp data types by default,
 * user-extensible via `GENERIC-EQV`,
+* capable of detecting cycles by default,
-* configurable to not hang on cycles,
+* designed to never overflow the stack even on deeply nested structures or when working with long cycles,
-* configure to signal a `EQV-DEFAULT-METHOD-CALLED` condition (a subtype of `WARNING`) in case of fallthrough to the default method (e.g. for type mismatches).
+* configurable to signal a `EQV-DEFAULT-METHOD-CALLED` warning in case of fallthrough to the default method (e.g. for type mismatches).

 ## API